Pchryssa/STA426Test/README.md

 ### **Naturally acquired active immunity**
 Further information: Immune system
-Naturally acquired active immunity occurs when a person is exposed to a live pathogen and develops a primary immune response, which leads to immunological memory.[9]
+Naturally acquired active immunity occurs when a person is exposed to a live pathogen and develops a primary immune response, which leads to immunological memory.
 This type of immunity is "natural" because deliberate exposure does not induce it.
 Many disorders of immune system function can affect the formation of active immunity such as immunodeficiency (both acquired and congenital forms) and immunosuppression.

 ### **Artificially acquired active immunity**

 It can be induced by a vaccine, a substance that contains antigen.
-A vaccine stimulates a primary response against the antigen without causing symptoms of the disease.[9]
+A vaccine stimulates a primary response against the antigen without causing symptoms of the disease.
 Richard Dunning coined the term vaccination, a colleague of Edward Jenner, and adapted by Louis Pasteur for his pioneering work in vaccination.

 There are four types of traditional vaccines: